-7 TRAVEL PLAN
+7. TRAVEL PLAN

-- 7.1 The Owners shall not Implement the Planning Permission until the Owners have submitted the Draft Travel Plan Statement to the Council for the Council's written approval. - 7.2 The Owners shall submit the Travel Plan to the Council for the Council's written approval SIX months after first Occupation of the Development unless otherwise agreed in writing with the Council. - 7.3 The Owners shall not Occupy more than 90 percent of the Development until the Travel Plan has been submitted to the Council and approved in writing by the Council. - 7.4 The Owners shall submit to the Council the Update on Progress on the 3rd anniversary of first Occupation of the Development. - 7.5 The Owners shall ensure that all owners and occupiers of the Development are made aware of the Travel Plan and any revision in any promotional material and on written request by an occupier/user provided with a copy of the Travel Plan at the Owners' expense. - 7.6 The Owner shall use reasonable endeavours to ensure that the owners and occupiers of the Development comply with the provisions of the Travel Plan and any revisions thereto.
+- 7.1 The Developer shall not Implement the Development until it has submitted the Draft Travel Plan Statement to the Council for the Council's written approval. - 7.2 The Developer shall submit the Travel Plan to the Council for the Council's written approval SIX months after first Occupation of the Development unless otherwise agreed in writing with the Council. - 7.3 The Developer shall submit to the Council the Update on Progress on the 3rd anniversary of first Occupation of the Development. - 7.4 The Developer shall ensure that all owners and occupiers of the Development are made aware of the Travel Plan and any revision in any promotional material and on written request by a occupier/user provided with a copy of the Travel Plan at the Developer's expense. - 7.5 The Developer shall use all reasonable endeavours to ensure that the owners and occupiers of the Development comply with the provisions of the Travel Plan and any revisions thereto.